metaphorlism/html-css-javascript/README.md

-# ReactJS/NextJS
+# HTML, CSS and JavaScript

 ## Introduction
-In this repository is about ReactJS/NextJS projects.
-Any project relate to react library will publish in here.
+In this repository is about vanilla website projects.

 ## How to get into each project?